 The resurgence of a more left-wing Labour Party in Britain, and new forms of activist-based political movements and parties in other countries, would offer some hope of new possibilities.
 But against the dominance of market values progressive change will be hard won.
 We still need to find a way to be practical and visionary at the same time; to chart a course between a necessary pragmatic focus on the politics of the present and the next election, and the longer-term goal of more radical, wide-ranging social change.

 Our political actions must also uphold the principles by which we stand.
 We believe that the character, actions and ethics of political movements and parties must prefigure the change they will create, that they have an obligation to act with morality, honesty and self-criticism.

 Of course, there will always be arguments and conflicts and, in a society based on democracy, that is absolutely necessary.
 The imposition of harmony from above is the road to dictatorship and not one we should ever contemplate.
 While people deserve respect, no-one and no organisation is above criticism.

 Living democracy is a lively business; regulating capital a constant process.
 No society will ever be perfect, but we can surely create a better world than the one we have today.
 We should certainly try to.

 And along the way, perhaps we can rebuild a movement that not only fights for a good society, but conveys the collective joy, humour and warmth that helped sustain earlier generations of socialists.

 “Socialism is at bottom a question of ethics and morals.”

-This statement was written and agreed by the ILP’s National Administrative Council in August 2020.
-It is based on previous versions that received broad endorsement from ILP members and Friends at the ILP Weekend Schools in May 2011 and in November 2018.
+This statement was written and agreed by the ILP’s National Administrative Council in September 2022.
+It is based on previous versions that received broad endorsement from ILP members and Friends in May 2011, November 2018 and August 2020.